openwisp/openwisp-wifi-login-pages/README.md

 - `sign up` (from Header) link will be visible to only unauthenticated users.
 - the link to `twitter` (from Contact) and `change password` (from Header) links will be visible to only authenticated users
+- change password will not be visible to users which sign in with social login or signle sign-on (SAML)
+- change mobile phone number will only be visible to users which have signed up with mobile phone verification

+**Notes**:

+- `methods_only` and `methods_excluded` only make sense for links which are visible to authenticated users
+- using both `methods_excluded` and `methods_only` on the same link does not make sense

 #### User Fields in Registration Form